LucaPapariello/ml-blog/README.md

 # My little blog

-Welcome to my little blog about machine learning and data science.
-It's powered by the awesome _[fastpages](https://github.com/fastai/fastpages)_!
+Welcome to my little blog about machine learning and data science!

 ## About the blog

 After repeatedly finding help in a very welcoming community, I thought it was time to give back some of that warmth through this blog.
 It can be seen as a collection of personal notes and/or tricks discovered while working on my projects.

 I do want to avoid adding noise to a field that is already very crowded and full of excellent resources.
 It is for this reason that I will try to post only material that I could not find elsewhere and that might be useful to people in my past situation.

+This blog is powered by the awesome _[fastpages](https://github.com/fastai/fastpages)_.